Friday, 22 September 2023

 We got off at Ostbahnhof.
 So did the pickpocket couple, only to run along the platform and board a different carriage where they had not been exposed and could continue their plundering.

 We had chosen to get off early in order to see the East Side Gallery, rather than come back out for it.
-This was a substantial 1316 m long section of wall adorned with 105 paintings on the east side from artists across the world.
+This was a substantial 1316 m long section of the Berlin wall adorned with 105 paintings on the east side from artists across the world.
 It was completed in 1990 as an international memorial to freedom.
 Each panel of wall was the subject of a separate art work.
 Some were interesting, some were thought provoking.
 They documented a time of change and expressed the euphoria and great hopes for a better, freer future.
 The original art had been subject to graffiti and deterioration over the years.
 Renovation work has been controversial, and there was now herris fencing in front to protect against further vandalism.
 Overall it was underwhelming and the mother was pleased that we hadn't specifically travelled out to see it.

 We returned to the station and took the S bahn to Hackescher Markt.
 Originally a marsh to the north of the city fortifications, this was now a thriving cultural hub.
 In the market square outside the station a busker was singing Wonderwall.
 A crowd of Brits stood around him, and joined in.
 It seemed particularly poignant as the song had recently become the theme tune of unity in Manchester following the terrorist bomb.